spykor/Big-Sur_AMD-FX-6300_GA-990XA-UD3/README.md

 **Background**

-After succesfully installing and running Catalina on the above system, it was time to try the upgrade of Big Sur.
+After succesfully installing and running Catalina on the above system, it was time to try and upgrade to Big Sur.
 Since it was not wise to upgrade the "production" system disk (Catalina), the decision was made to install Big Sur on a separate disk for safety reasons.